-The budget includes funding for an outside service to clean the gutters of multi-story buildings and single story homes and carports once during the fourth quarter of the year.
+The budget includes funding for an outside service to clean the gutters of multi-story buildings and single-story homes and carports once during the fourth quarter of the year.
+In addition, staff will perform urgent rain gutter cleanings to prevent structural damage.